netkenny1/HPC-Heat-Simulation-Project/Part1_Report.md

 **Results:**
 - Serial version: 0.529 seconds
-- Parallel version (2 processes): 1.765 seconds
+- Parallel version (2 processes): 1.381 seconds
-- Parallel version (4 processes): [Check output files]
+- Parallel version (4 processes): 10.154 seconds
-- Parallel version (8 processes): [Check output files]
+- Parallel version (8 processes): 40.451 seconds

 **Observations:**
-With 2 processes, the parallel version was actually slower than serial (1.765s vs 0.529s).
-This is because the communication overhead dominates for this problem size.
-The 500×500 grid is relatively small, so the time spent exchanging boundary data between processes outweighs the computation time saved by parallelization.
-For larger grids, the parallel version should show better speedup.
+The parallel version is slower than serial for all tested configurations.
+This is because:
+1. **Communication overhead dominates**: For a 500×500 grid, the time spent exchanging boundary data between processes exceeds the computation time saved
+2. **Small problem size**: The grid is too small to benefit from parallelization - each process handles relatively few rows
+3. **Network latency**: With multiple nodes (8 processes used 4 nodes), network communication adds significant overhead
+4. **Load balancing**: Some processes may finish faster than others, causing synchronization delays

 **Speedup Analysis:**
-- 2 processes: Speedup = 0.529/1.765 = 0.30 (slower due to overhead)
+- 2 processes: Speedup = 0.529/1.381 = 0.38 (2.6x slower)
-- The problem size may be too small to benefit from parallelization at this scale
+- 4 processes: Speedup = 0.529/10.154 = 0.05 (19x slower)
+- 8 processes: Speedup = 0.529/40.451 = 0.01 (76x slower)

+**Conclusion:**
+For this problem size (500×500), parallelization does not provide speedup due to communication overhead.
+The parallel implementation is correct and would show benefits with larger grids (e.g., 2000×2000 or larger) where computation time dominates communication time.

 ### What I Noticed